felipemoraes/beautiful-jekyll/research.md

 title: Research
 published: true
 ---
-I am always interested to collaborate and to discuss topics in the area of information retrieval.
-Feel free to contact me on opportunities.

 My research interests include:
 - Interactions in Information Retrieval
 - Complex Information Needs in Web Search
 - System-oriented and User-oriented Evaluation

+I am always interested to collaborate and to discuss topics in the area of information retrieval.
+Feel free to contact me about opportunities.

 You can find more about my research here:
 - [DBLP](http://dblp.uni-trier.de/pers/hd/m/Moraes:Felipe)